Wedin/dotfiles/README.md

 ```

 ### macOS defaults
 Run to customize a new Mac to my settings.
 This will overwrite any existing files.
 This currently includes my personal git configs 👻.
+This will also install defaults for some common apps I use, which are installed with the homebrew command.
 ```bash
 ./macos.sh
 ```